Vishal-15-12-2005/QUIZ/README.md

    ```
 3. This will automatically build the app and push the static files to the `gh-pages` branch

+### GitHub Pages Configuration

+After deployment, you need to enable GitHub Pages in your repository settings:

+1. Go to your GitHub repository: https://github.com/Vishal-15-12-2005/QUIZ
+2. Click on the "Settings" tab
+3. Scroll down to the "Pages" section
+4. Under "Source", select "Deploy from a branch"
+5. Select "gh-pages" as the branch and "/ (root)" as the folder
+6. Click "Save"
+7. Wait a few minutes for GitHub Pages to build and deploy your site

+Your site will be available at: https://vishal-15-12-2005.github.io/QUIZ

+### Troubleshooting GitHub Pages Display Issues

+If the page loads but content doesn't show:

+1. Check that GitHub Pages is enabled in your repository settings
+2. Verify your `homepage` field in `quiz/package.json` is set to `"https://vishal-15-12-2005.github.io/QUIZ"`
+3. Ensure your React Router is configured for a subdirectory (the `/QUIZ/` path) - this has been fixed in the latest deployment
+4. The included `404.html` file should help with routing issues
+5. Wait a few minutes after deployment for GitHub Pages to fully update
+6. Clear your browser cache or try opening in an incognito/private window
+7. Make sure there's only one BrowserRouter in your app (fixed - removed duplicate in index.js)

+If you're still experiencing issues, please check the browser's developer console for any error messages.

 ## Backend Deployment

 The backend is a Flask application that requires: